gvpz/KeyboardMatrix/README.md

 23-30: Cathode towards PCB<br/>
 31-39: Cathode towards Arduino<br/><br/>

-component_pio.h is included because when importing this library, my Arduino editor was unable to find it inside it's own files
+component_pio.h is included because when importing this library, my Arduino IDE was unable to find it inside its own files